vvv-school/submission_instructions/application-form.md

   - [x] Your selection
   - [ ] Other option

-- For filling in tables, notice the formatting:
+- For filling in tables, be careful of the hidden formatting:

   | Property 1 | Property 2 |
   | :---: | :---: |